magento/devdocs/guides/v2.0/get-started/authentication/gs-authentication-oauth.md

 1. **Create an integration**.
 The merchant creates an integration from Admin.
 Magento generates a consumer key and a consumer secret.

 2. **Activate the integration**.
 The OAuth process begins when the merchant activates the integration.
-Magento sends the OAuth consumer key and secret, an OAuth verifier, and the store URL to the external application via HTTPS post.
+Magento sends the OAuth consumer key and secret, an OAuth verifier, and the store URL to the external application via HTTPS post to the page defined in the **Callback Link** field in Admin.
+See [Activate an integration](#activate) for more information.

 3. **Process activation information**.
 The integrator must store the activation information.
-The OAuth authentication process cannot begin until the merchant has logged in to the external application.
+They parameters will be used to ask for a request token.

 3. **Call the application's login page**.
 Magento calls the page defined in the **Identity Link** field in Admin.

-4. **Merchant logs in to the external application.** If the log in is successful, the application returns to the location specified in the call.
-The log in page is dismissed.
+4. **Merchant logs in to the external application.** If the login is successful, the application returns to the location specified in the call.
+The login page is dismissed.

 5. **Ask for a request token**.
 The application uses the `POST /oauth/token/request` REST API to ask for a request token.
 The `Authorization` header includes the consumer key and other information.
 See [Get a request token](#pre-auth-token) for details about this token request.